 Carl Cori’s speech at the Nobel Banquet in Stockholm, December 10, 1947

-Your Royal Highnesses, your Excellencies,
+Your Royal Highnesses, your Excellencies, ladies and gentlemen.

 May I express my deep gratitude for the signal honor conferred upon me by the award of the Nobel Prize.
 To have thus been singled out among so many worthy scientists must evoke a feeling of humility and at the same time renew the determination to go on with the work.